 To avoid spiders and other critters from making a Spring home in the eaves, spray the areas with a powerful jet setting on a nozzle.
 This may need to be repeated a time or two during the Spring-Summer season to keep pests away.

-Garage floors are often left out of the typical cleaning regime, but after a muddy or snowy winter, they likely could use a good scrubbing.
+Choose the right cleaning solution.
+The type of cleaning solution you use will depend on the material of your homes exterior.
+For example, if your home has vinyl siding, you will need to use a mild soap and water solution.
+If your home has wood siding, you may need to use a stronger cleaning solution.
 Using a wide push broom, sweep away dirt, dust and debris.
 For regular cleaning and maintenance, a simple mixture of 1-gallon warm water mixed with one-third cup powdered laundry detergent or liquid soap is a great cleaning mix.
-Consider adding value and safety with a epoxy floor coating.

 Why is it called Spring cleaning?

 Spring cleaning is a reference to the days when houses were finally opened up after long cold winter months kept them tightly closed in effort to keep warmth in and cold out.
 Ash, soot and smoky grime would build up over the winter months from the constant kerosene lamps and coal or wood burning.
 Warmer spring days meant houses could finally be opened so the “spring” cleaning could begin.

 Why does Spring cleaning make some of us happy?